 So what do you do?
 Are you the kind of person who is really frustrated looking at your calf muscles?

-Let me give you 5 tips or ways by which you can improve your calf’s musculature, but before that let us know about the major calf muscles
+Here are 5 ways by which you can improve your calf’s musculature, but before that let us know about the major calf muscles.

 There are two major calf muscles named Gastrocnemius and Soleus as shown below.
 Both of them combined is called as Tricep Surae.